BernhardPosselt/presentations/slides/security.md

 * Serve user uploaded media from a different domain to make use of browser sand-boxing
 * If user supplied HTML is needed, use an XML parser that supports whitelisting (some JS frameworks execute code based on html attribute values)
 * Escape based on usage
-* Do not use server side rendered JS or CSS that depend on user input
+* Do not use server side rendered JS or CSS files that depend on user input

 ---